-- .
-Contact the clinical coordinator to obtain a temporary dosimeter. - 2.
+- 1. Contact the clinical coordinator to obtain a temporary dosimeter. - 2.
 Do not report to your clinical area until you have been assigned a temporary dosimeter. - 3.
 Make-up any clinical time missed because of not having a dosimeter. - 4.
-If dosimeter is lost for a 3rd time, pay a fine of \$20 to the RSO or the clinical resource coordinator of the diagnostic radiology department.
+If the dosimeter is lost for a 3rd time, pay a fine of \$35.

 - 1. Contact the Radiation Safety Officer (RSO) to assign the student a temporary dosimeter. - 2.
 Counsel the student and document two demerits for each occurrence up to two occurrences. - 3.
-Impose a fine of 20.00 for the 3rd lost dosimeter and suspend the student from the clinical area until the fine is paid and a dosimeter is secured.
+Impose a fine of 35.00 for the 3rd lost dosimeter and suspend the student from the clinical area until the fine is paid, and a dosimeter is secured.
 (Payment should be made to the RSO or the clinical resource coordinator of the diagnostic radiology department) - 4.
 Schedule the student to make-up the missed clinical time at a time when it is not possible to exceed the 10-hours clinic per day as required by the JRCERT, or no more than 40 hours per week class/clinic requirement.